Joe Johnson (basketball): College

+Post-playing career

+In 2023, Johnson opened Iso Yoga, a hot yoga studio in Atlanta.
+The studio offers hot yoga and pilates classes and was established with the goal of providing an inclusive space for people of different ages and backgrounds.
+According to the studio, Johnson became interested in hot yoga after experiencing its benefits for injury prevention and recovery during his professional basketball career.

+In 2025, Johnson joined the podcast Nightcap as a co-host alongside Shannon Sharpe and Chad "Ochocinco" Johnson.

 Personal life

 Johnson's mother, Diane, was a former state psychiatric hospital nurse.
 She raised her only son by herself in Little Rock, benefiting from the help of a close family that included her mother and brothers.
 She was diagnosed in 2008 with multiple myeloma, a rare and typically incurable cancer of bone marrow plasma cells.
 She died in 2019.